 Module C: Speaking Up – An introduction to the Protected Disclosures Act for Workers

 This course provides training to staff of all levels on the basics of the Protected Disclosures Act 2014 and how to raise a concern of wrongdoing in the workplace.
 Participants gain an understanding of the key definitions in the PDA, legal protections for workers and what to expect when raising a concern.
-This module is delivered as a half-day course.
+This module is delivered as a half-day session.

 Module D: Fostering Integrity – Making Ethical Decisions and Encouraging Ethical Behaviour

 This course provides participants with an understanding of ethical analysis and the value of adopting a methodical approach to ethical decision making.
 Participants gain an understanding of ethical theories in addition to practical guidance on fostering an ethical workplace culture.
-This module is delivered as a half-day course.
+This module is delivered as a half-day session.

 Module E: Countering Corruption in the Workplace

 This course introduces best practice principles for countering fraud, bribery and other forms of corruption in the workplace.
 Participants receive training on anti-corruption legislation and accountability mechanisms in addition to organisational strategies to address fraud and corruption risks.
-This module is delivered as a half-day course.
+This module is delivered as a half-day session.